RDA-MOMSI/Dashboard/src/user-journeys.md

 ## MOMSI FAIRsharing Collection Journeys

 The [MOMSI Collection (Deliverable 1b)](https://fairsharing.org/5742) located at FAIRsharing[^2] is a refined and filtered down collection of domain specific and Omics relevant universal terminologies, metadata reporting guidelines, data models/formats, and identifier schemas.

 New and existing standards listed in this collection have undergone an iterative in-depth landscape review process using the MOMSI curation dashboard sustainability workflow.

-New and existing standards listed in this collection have undergone an iterative in-depth landscape review process using the MOMSI curation dashboard sustainability workflow.
 This process involves evaluating the accuracy and completeness of each standard and the minimal information criteria required for curation.
 Our collection seeks to benefit and encourage continuous, open, and machine-actionable Multi-omics community standards curation, supporting evolving research data management and sharing best practices.

+_Note: If you notice a standard is missing from the output results listed under a specific query below, check the standard record to make sure curations have been recently and accurately updated._

 > <svg xmlns="http://www.w3.org/2000/svg" width="20" height="20" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round"><path d="M8.5 14.5A2.5 2.5 0 0 0 11 12c0-1.38-.5-2-1-3-1.072-2.143-.224-4.054 2-6 .5 2.5 2 4.9 4 6.5 2 1.6 3 3.5 3 5.5a7 7 0 1 1-14 0c0-1.153.433-2.294 1-3a2.5 2.5 0 0 0 2.5 2.5z"/></svg> Collaboration Highlight: RDA FAIRsharing WG, FAIRsharing Community Champions
 > - FAIRsharing is a community curated educational resource containing linked records representing data and metadata standards, inter-related to databases and data policies.